carpentries-incubator/sql-humanities-lesson/_episodes/03-sql-joins-aliases.md

 Alternatively, we can use the word `USING`, as a short-hand.
-In this case we are telling the manager that we want to combine `authors` with `titlees` and that the common column is `species_id`.
+In this case we are telling the manager that we want to combine `authors` with `titles` and that the common column is `species_id`.

     SELECT *